Key Points

 Burner

-Gas combustion takes place in the burner, which produces heat for the heat exchanger.
-An unclean burner can result in inefficient combustion, soot buildup or condensation.
-These issues can drive up your energy bills and shorten your furnace's life.
-At least once a year, a professional should remove and clean your furnace's burner.
-They'll also test the quality of the burner flames and make adjustments as needed.
+Gas combustion occurs in the burner, producing heat for the heat exchanger.
+An unclean burner can result in inefficient combustion, soot buildup, or condensation.
+These issues can drive up your energy bills and shorten your furnace's lifespan.
+At least once a year, a professional should remove and clean the furnace's burner.
+They'll also test the quality of the burner flames and make adjustments as needed to maintain efficiency.

 Pilot Light or Ignition